Hnefatafl

 Further Reading about Hnefatafl

-• Ashton, John (2007) Linnaeus’ Game of Tablut and its Relationship to the Ancient Viking Game Hnefatafl
+• Ashton, John (2007) Linnaeus’s Game of Tablut and its Relationship to the Ancient Viking Game Hnefatafl

 • Bell, R. C. (1979) Board and Table Games From Many Civilisations